-The University Police Department at The College at Brockport becomes the 14th accredited SUNY department.
+The University Police Department at SUNY Brockport becomes the 14th accredited SUNY department.

 “I think it makes all of us better.
 I think it makes our jobs a little bit easier,” said Chief Daniel Vasile.
 University Police essentially developed a book of policies — complete with checks and balances.
 If an officer is unsure how to handle a situation, there is a written policy for them to check, Vasile explained.

 The department began the road to accreditation in September of 2017, overhauling procedures related to administration, training, and operations in order to meet 110 requirements.